Close Menu

 Acute Hepatitis lasts less than six months and chronic Hepatitis lasts longer than six months.
 Hepatitis viruses (Hepatitis A, Hepatitis B, and Hepatitis C) cause most cases of hepatitis.
 Each type of hepatitis has different symptoms, causes, and treatments.

-No matter what type of hepatitis you have, if your symptoms prevent you from working for over 12 months in a row, then you can apply for SSDI and SSI benefits.
+No matter what type you have, if your symptoms prevent you from working for over 12 months in a row, then you can apply for SSDI and SSI benefits.

 Hepatitis is written on wooden blocks next to tablets on a blue background.
 Medical concept